Circular Wood to Robotic Production

-How can digital twin technology help the digital production research group (DPRG) realise their vision of a circular wood factory?
+How can digital twin technology help the digital production research group (DPRG) realise their vision of a learning factory?

 Construction, interior architecture and product design industries are re-discovering wood as sustainable building material with high potential to create circular buildings and interiors.
 Upcycling and repurposing wood is one of the key strategies for circularity, as wood represents 42% of the current waste streams.
 In particular, residual virgin wood (left-over pieces) from wood industry and upgraded wood waste (i.e. cleaned by the material harvester) from building maintenance, renovation or demolition, are two valuable streams with a lot of potential for upcycling applications.